Fishing - Using Ambush Points to Improve Your Sport Fishing Success

 • A deeper outside edge adjacent to shallow cover

-• Wind-blown sides where bait is pushed into the weeds
+• Wind-blown sides where bait is pushed into weeds

 • Transition zones between different plant types